grantj-re3/FlindersDSpace-OrcidDisplay/README.md

 > "... require the ORCID of the CIA to be displayed"

+The Australian Research Council have specified something similar in the document *ARC Open Access Policy Version 2017.1, section 6.3.2*:

+> Metadata should also contain other relevant information as
+> applicable and appropriate to the Research Output including,
+> but not limited to: ... the ORCID identifier for the author
+> responsible for providing the Research Output (to be made
+> Openly Accessible).

 However, despite the fact that DSpace 5 and 6 include ORCID authority control integration, that integration does *not* display the ORCID hence cannot comply with the above statements.
 (There have also been some